Zachary1319/badminton-tournament-backend/README.md

 ## API Endpoints

+### Tournament Initialization and Management

-- `POST /matches/results`: Accepts match results and stores them for the current session.
-Returns a unique match ID for reference.
+- `POST /tournaments`: Initializes a new tournament with the initial match results.
+Returns a unique tournament ID for reference.

+### Match Results Submission

+- `POST /tournaments/:tournamentId/rounds`: Accepts results for the next round of matches in the specified tournament, identified by `tournamentId`.

+### Rankings and Pairings

-- `GET /matches/rankings/:matchId`: Returns player rankings for a specific match session, identified by `matchId`.
+- `GET /tournaments/:tournamentId/rankings`: Returns player rankings for a specific tournament, identified by `tournamentId`.

-- `GET /matches/pairings/:matchId`: Generates and returns pairings for the next round based on the match results associated with the provided `matchId`.
+- `GET /tournaments/:tournamentId/pairings`: Generates and returns pairings for the next round based on the match results associated with the provided `tournamentId`.
-- `POST /matches/:matchId/rounds`: Accepts results for the next round of matches and stores them for the current session.

 ## Development